 However, alternative formats may be considered!
 Good alternative formats could include compare-and-contrast between two related methods, brief reports of methods Institutes focusing on ideas for self-guided exploration, or summaries of discussion events among librarians who use a certain method.
 Creative approaches to addressing the needs of practitioners new to research are encouraged.

-For questions about Methods Moment (e.g., submissions, formatting, etc.), email column editor Nina Exner.
+For questions about Methods Moment (e.g., submissions, formatting, etc.), email Associate Editor Nina Exner.

 Published Examples of Methods Moments Column:

-These submissions (e.g. Case Reports, Systematic Reviews, Surveys, Case Study, etc.) must have a structured abstract and follow the guidelines outlined below:
+These submissions (e.g., Case Reports, Systematic Reviews, Surveys, Case Study, etc.) must have a structured abstract and follow the guidelines outlined below.
+When creating the submission document, authors are encouraged to follow the guidelines outlined in the Research Submission Template.
+Author(s) are asked to use the Vancouver citation style and to use superscripts for all in-text citations.

-- Introduction: Provide concise overview of study, including research questions, population or problem, methods
+- Introduction or Background: Provide concise overview of study, including research questions, population or problem, methods

-- Methods: Clearly explain process of gathering appropriate and sufficient information to answer research questions.
+- Methods: Explain how the you (or your team) gathered appropriate and sufficient information to answer research questions.
+The literature review could be mentioned in this section.
 The process may be qualitative, quantitative, or mixed-methods, but it should be replicable based on provided information.
 If appropriate, mention human ethics or Institutional Review Board approval.

-- Findings: Clearly explain process of analyzing findings using figures, tables, etc. Additional links to data should be listed in article, as appropriate.
+- Results: Explain how you (or your team) analyzed the results using figures, tables, etc. Additional links to data should be listed in article, as appropriate.

 - Discussion: Discuss implications of findings and suggestions for future research.
 Be transparent about assumptions, possible bias, and weaknesses of design or processes: no research is perfect!